-- how nutrition science can better recognise and deal with interactions with different stakeholders, including industry.
+How nutrition science can better recognise and deal with interactions with different stakeholders, including industry.

-Working Group 3 (“External communication and public trust”) will deal with the steps required to better assure “public trust” in nutrition science.
+Focused on the steps required to better assure “public trust” in nutrition science.
 “Public” includes those professionals who apply nutrition sciences in their daily practice as well as consumers and patients.